MQ-Modernization-demo/mq01-src/README.md

 │   └── stop-mqsc.sh
 └── yamls
     ├── kustomization.yaml
+    ├── mq01-cert.yaml
-    └── qmgr.yaml
+    └── mq01-qmgr.yaml
 user
 └── mqsc
-    └── qmgr.mqsc
+    └── mq01.mqsc
 ```

-Note:
-* It makes sense for each queue manager to map to a container.
+It makes sense for each queue manager to map to a container.
 It provides a
 natural unit for isolation, management and scaling.
-The `Dockerfile` in the
+Other correspondences are of
+course possible (e.g. a queue manager cluster in a repository) but this is a
+good starting default upon which you can experiment, if necessary.

+Note:
-  `bin` folder contains the exact version MQ image being used by `mq01`.
+* The `bin` folder contains the exact version MQ image being used by `mq01` via the `Dockerfile`
-* `config` folder
-* `user` folder
+* The `config` folder contains the configuration of the queue manager for example, `qm.ini` and `mqs.ini` configuration files.
+* The `user` folder contains the definitions in support of MQ applications connected to this queue manager, including MQ channel definitions.

 ---